CAST-genomics/haptools/docs/formats/haplotypes.rst

 .. code-block:: bash

-  LC_ALL=C sort -k1,4 -o file.hap file.hap
+  LC_ALL=C sort -k2,4 -o file.hap file.hap
   bgzip file.hap
   tabix -s 2 -b 3 -e 4 file.hap.gz

 In order to properly index the file, the set of IDs in the haplotype lines must be distinct from the set of chromosome names.
 This is a best practice in unindexed ``.hap`` files but a requirement for indexed ones.
-In addition, you must sort on the first field (ie the line type symbol) in addition to the latter three.

 Querying an indexed file
 ~~~~~~~~~~~~~~~~~~~~~~~~